 Health Indicator Report of Unintentional Injury Deaths

 In Utah, unintentional injuries are a leading cause of death and disability.
-They accounted for 1,284 deaths in 2018.
+They accounted for 1,301 deaths in 2019.
 In addition, thousands of other injuries are being treated in hospitals, doctor's offices, clinics, emergency departments, homes, schools, and work sites.
-In 2018, the leading causes of unintentional injury death for all ages in Utah were poisoning, falls, motor vehicle traffic crashes, suffocation, and drowning/submersion.
+In 2019, the leading causes of unintentional injury death for all ages in Utah were poisoning, falls, motor vehicle traffic crashes, suffocation, and drowning/submersion.
 Most injuries can be prevented by choosing safe behaviors, using safety equipment, and obeying safety laws.
-High-priority prevention areas include: poisoning, fall-related injury, motor vehicle crash injury, pedestrian injury, and bicycle injury.
+High-priority prevention areas include: poisoning, fall-related injury, motor vehicle crash injury, suffocation, pedestrian injury, and drowning/submersion.